Meeting the growing demand for SEN support in schools

 Generally, however, there is a lot that can be done to improve SEN support in brick-and-mortar schools.
 Our five key strategies are adapted from the Education Endowment Foundation guidance report on Special Educational Needs in Mainstream Schools.

-Five key strategies to enhance SEN support
+Five key strategies to enhance SEN support in schools

 1. Adapt to individual needs